SIRIUS project. I. Star formation models for star-by-star simulations of star clusters and galaxy formation: Introduction

-{Star clusters are the ideal objects to perform star-by-star simulations and construct models for star formation.
-It is possible to perform star-by-star simulations by focusing on the formation of star clusters. \citet{2003MNRAS.343..413B} performed a series of $N$-body/smoothed particle hydrodynamic (SPH) star cluster formation simulations from turbulent molecular clouds.
-The mass of one gas particle of their simulation was 0.002 $M_{\odot}$, and their results showed that the hierarchical fragmentation of turbulent molecular clouds helped form small star clusters.
-The merging of these objects formed the final star clusters.
-The turbulent molecular cloud model has also been applied to a star-by-star simulation of young massive star clusters \citep{2015MNRAS.449..726F, 2015PASJ...67...59F, 2016ApJ...817....4F}.}

-{\citet{2019MNRAS.489.1880H} performed a series of radiation-magneto-hydrodynamic simulations of star clusters with a spatial resolution of 200 to 2000 AU.
-They found that the observed power-law slope of the IMF could be reproduced if they assumed that 40\% of a star-forming gas clump was converted into the most massive stars, and others were distributed to the smaller mass stars.
-However, most of these studies adopted the sink particle approach, which requires a considerably high resolution to properly evaluate a star formation of low mass stars.
-An approach using star particles is more flexible than existing methods in adapting simulations at the scale of star clusters to galaxies \citep[e.g.,][]{2013MNRAS.435.1701C, 2017MNRAS.471.2151H, 2019MNRAS.483.3363H, 2020arXiv200312711G}.}

-{This study is the first in a series of the SIRIUS (SImulations Resolving IndividUal Stars) project, which seeks to understand the chemo-dynamical evolution of star clusters and galaxies with high-resolution simulations.} The purpose of this study is to construct a star formation model for star-by-star simulations {and clarify the effects of parameters of the model in the simulations.} In this study, we perform a series of star cluster formation simulations from turbulent molecular clouds to test the newly developed models.
+This study is the first in a series of the SIRIUS (SImulations Resolving IndividUal Stars) project, which seeks to understand the chemo-dynamical evolution of star clusters and galaxies with high-resolution simulations. {This project consists of three code papers: star formation model (this study), ASURA+BRIDGE code \citep{FujiiASURABRIDGE}, and feedback \citep{2021arXiv210302829F} and subsequent science papers.} The purpose of this study is to construct a star formation model for star-by-star simulations and clarify the effects of parameters of the model in the simulations.
+In this study, we perform a series of star cluster formation simulations from turbulent molecular clouds to test the newly developed models.
 We study the condition to sample the IMF in this model and the influence of the parameters in star-by-star simulations.

 This paper is organized as follows.
 The next section describes the implementation of the star formation models for star-by-star simulations. {Section \ref{sec:simulations} shows the code and initial conditions.} Section \ref{sec:results} systematically studies the effects of parameters on the sampling of the assumed IMF in star clusters.
+Section \ref{sec:UFD} discusses the formation of an ultra-faint dwarf galaxy (UFD).
 In section \ref{sec:discussion}, we discuss the applicability of our model.
 Section \ref{sec:conclusions} summarizes the main results.